MiguelMadero/ember-cli-bundle-loader/README.md

     vedor.js*
     vendor.csss

 \* We could also break vendor into smaller assets and define them as a dependency.
-Moro on this later.
+More on this later.

 ### Source File Structure